 Building team trust

-As managers, we take it for granted that individual contributors understand that there is a budget, limited resources and guidelines for the collective to follow.
-What is common sense to one person is ludicrous to another.
+As managers, we take it for granted that individual contributors understand that there is a budget, limited resources, and guidelines for the collective to follow.
+What is common sense to one person may be ludicrous to another.
 As managers, part of our job is to bridge this gap and explain the company philosophy around the nebulous topics.

 Building Team Trust